shvixxl/gitlab-report/README.md

 ### Sections

 Report consists of sections.
-They are configured in `sections` array in the configuration, each section configuration is an object with following properties:
+They are configured in `sections` property as array of section configurations.
+Each section configuration is an object with following properties:

 - `title` - title of the section.

 #### Filters

-You can narrow report results using following properties for filtering:
+You can narrow report results using following properties for filtering.

-- `group` - a group path or an array of group paths.
-- `project` - a project path or an array of project paths, e.g. `my-group/my-project`.
-- `assignee` - a assignee username array of assignee usernames.
-- `label` - a label name or an array of label names.
 - `type` - an issue type or an array of issue types (`"issue"`, `"incident"`, `"test_case"` or `"task"`).
 - `state` - an issue state or an array of issue states (`"opened"`, `"closed"`).
+- `author` - an author ID or an array of author user IDs.
+- `assignee` - an assignee ID or an array of assignee IDs.
+- `label` - a label name or an array of label names.
+- `group` - a group ID or an array of group IDs.
+- `project` - a project ID or an array of project paths, e.g. `my-group/my-project`.
+- `overdue` - either `true` or `false`.

-`"None"` and `"Any"` can be used as values to match issues with either no values for selected key or with at least any value, e.g. issues with no assignees or with at least one label.
+`"None"` and `"Any"` keywords can be used as values to match issues with either no values for selected key or with at least some value, e.g. issues with no assignees or with issues with any labels.

 #### Groups